ChimJohn/Lakehouse-Stock-Anaytics/README.md

 # 📈 Lakehouse Stock Analytics Platform

 A personal investing dashboard backed by a fully IaC-provisioned data lakehouse.
-Stock data flows daily from Yahoo Finance → AWS Lambda → S3 → Databricks, with all infrastructure managed by Terraform and deployed via GitHub Actions CI/CD.
+Stock data flows daily from Yahoo Finance → AWS Lambda → S3 → Databricks, with valuation scores pushed to Telegram every weekday at pre-market open.
+All infrastructure is managed by Terraform and deployed via GitHub Actions CI/CD.

 ---